razilo/razilocomponents/README.md

 The components are split into groups, with a extended components having a name that matches a current html element such as razilo-button (extends button) razilo-insert (is a custom element).
 Custom elements are used as any other html element, extended components are used by using the proper html element and extending it with an is attribute `is="razilo-button"`.

+# Demo

+For an example of using razilo components, please check out [rapp](https://github.com/ulsmith/rapp) which is a basic starting point for building a razilo based UI using raziloBind, raziloComponent running in a docker container.

 # Base Components